SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_02/PHASE_4/Readme.md

 **Reason**

-KLayout was not installed in the local environment.
+KLayout was not installed in the local Ubuntu environment.

 **Solution**